Important squad announcement

 * Who's invited: All athletes who are 9 years old** are invited.
 Sessions are adapted to suit each athlete.

-* Who's Coaching: Jeremy, Graeme, Marcus and Tim.
+* Who's Coaching: Jeremy, Marcus and Graeme.
 You'll also see Wycombe Phoenix's Endurance and Sprint squads training

 * Drop and collect at Hughenden Park Playground on Coates Lane